 Equity grows slowly as you pay off your mortgage or by an increase in your home’s market value.

-At the time of the SLB closing, the equity that has built up while you’ve owned your home is converted fully to profit.
+At the time of the sell and stay lease closing, the equity that has built up while you’ve owned your home is converted fully to profit.
 A home sale is the only way to unlock all of your home equity.

-Once you enter a sale-leaseback, you are switching from an owner to a renter, and you will no longer be making monthly payments or property investments that contribute to building equity.
-However, you will be able to unlock your home’s current equity and convert it into cash through a sale-leaseback agreement.
+Once you sell your home and lease it back, you are switching from an owner to a renter, and you will no longer be making monthly payments or property investments that contribute to building equity.
+However, you will be able to unlock your home’s current equity and convert it into cash.

 The best way to find out if Truehold is a good fit for you is to reach out to us!
-Fill out the form below to request a complimentary copy of our info kit.
-Alternatively, you may get in touch with a Truehold Advisor directly at (314) 353-9757 or via email at hello@truehold.com.
+Fill out the form below to request a no-obligation home offer.
+Alternatively, you may get in touch with a Truehold representative directly at (866) 523-3541 or via email at hello@truehold.com.

 Chat with a real person & get an offer for your home within 48 hours.